mills32/Adplug-for-8088-86/README.md

 - SA2: Surprise!
 Adlib Tracker 2 - Some files play at the wrong speed.
 - AMD: Amusic Tracker - minor bugs.
 - LDS: Loudness Sound System Tracker, the best tracker for adlib - working 100%.
-- VGM: Only 3812 recordings (Find more at vgmrips.com)
+- VGM: YM3812 and compatible chips recordings (YM3526, Y8950), SN76489 (Tandy, SMS, Game Gear).
+Find more at vgmrips.com.

   VGM files need 44100Hz playback rate, which can't be achieved on old PC, so timming might be a bit off in many songs